 You want to close the valve, fill your black tank with the connected hose and then open the valve again to get all the waste out.
 You can repeat the process until you see almost no waste going out.
 Depending on the amount of dirt there is, some people say it took them 10 times to have it completely clean.

 Deeper into the Toilet System – Clogged Pipes

 Larger campervans can have extensive waste pipe systems leading to the black water holding tank.
 Just like the drainpipes in your home, these pipes can clog.
 Removing clogs in drain systems on campervans is not difficult but does require some knowledge.

 - Do not use household drain cleaners – Household drain cleaning products are highly caustic or acidic and can seriously damage the drain system.
 Gaskets and seals in RV toilets are also at risk of damage if exposed to household drain cleaners.
 There are specialty products meant for RV’s.

 - Don’t Use Power Snakes – The typical powered drain snake used by plumbers is not safe to use on your campervan drains.
 The power snake can damage fittings and connections.
 If you must use a snake, a manual snake designed for RV drain systems is available.

 Inevitably, you will experience a clog in your campervan drains system.
-The solutions to clogs in campervan drain systems are typically easy and quick.
+It will happen much faster if you’re not taking care of your water system, and particularly if you let your black water tank valve open.
+However, the solutions to clogs in campervan drain systems are typically easy and quick.
 Don’t despair when you face a campervan toilet that refuses to flush.
-A little knowledge and some practical tips can help
+A little knowledge and some practical tips can help.